Adrian Forbes: Swansea City

 Forbes signed for Swansea City, who were then in Football League Two, on a free transfer in 2004.
 In his first season at the club he was ever-present and scored seven goals.
 On 30 April 2005, Forbes scored Swansea's last-ever league goal at their Vetch Field stadium in a 1–0 win over Shrewsbury Town, before their move to the Liberty Stadium.
 The following match he scored again against Bury to earn the club automatic promotion to Football League One.
 Two years later, in May 2006, he was released by Swansea.
 Forbes claimed that there had been on-going discussions about a new contract and that he had expected to stay at the club.
 He reacted by saying he was "shocked and hurt" and that he left "with a very bitter taste" in his mouth about the way the club treated him.

 Blackpool

 On 1 July he signed for Blackpool on a two-year contract with an option for a further year.
 In December 2006, before Blackpool played Swansea at Bloomfield Road, Forbes publicly slated Swansea manager Kenny Jackett for the manner in which he was released from the club earlier that year, stating that he was still bitter at Jackett.
 He scored his first goal for Blackpool on 6 March 2007, in a 2–0 win over AFC Bournemouth at Bloomfield Road.
 He played in Blackpool's Play-off final win over Yeovil Town at Wembley Stadium which earned the club promotion to the Football League Championship for the first time since 1978.
+Forbes has stated that he did not feel welcomed at Blackpool during his time there.
+"It’s well documented that I had a real tough time there.
+The fans didn't take to me in any way, shape or form.
+They couldn't see anything that I brought to the table, although my teammates did.
+For whatever reason, the Blackpool fans didn't like the way I played, and vocalised it."